minnaliisi/minnaliisi.github.io/README.md

 # minnaliisi.github.io

-Selection of my little projects, bits and other experiments
+Selection of my projects, bits and other experiments

 - [Hello there!
 Javascript and Flexbox](https://minnaliisi.github.io/flexbox+javascript/)
 - [the Javascript Button](https://minnaliisi.github.io/the-pattern-button/)